 Doing the Work: Building a Stronger Practice of Allyship and Anti-racism

-“My hope for the Change Team is that we effect real change in the organization.
-That we are mapping out real pathways for greater diversity, equity and inclusion at Breakthrough, and that the change we make will be lasting.
+“My hope for the Change Team is that we are mapping out real pathways for greater diversity, equity and inclusion at Breakthrough, and that the change we make will be lasting.
 I hope that through our efforts, we are able to better serve a greater diversity of students, and that our staff and AmeriCorps members are challenged to grow and expand both personally and professionally.”

 -Erin Gentry, Change Team Co-Chair